kalarp/windows-selection-guide/main.md

 # How to Choose the Right Windows for Your Home (European Edition)

 ## 1. Introduction
 - Importance of Choosing the Right Windows
-- Regional Climate Considerations in Europe

 ## 2. Types of Window Materials
 - Overview of Material Choices in Europe